 Our Academic Reps are there to act as a key liaison between yourself and key members of module and programme staff.
 They’ll be keen to gather your feedback throughout your studies to help influence the development of the student learning experience for those studying on your module.

 At Undergraduate level we use a module-based system of representation, with at least one student from every module volunteering to represent the views and interests of the students on their module.
-If you’re not sure who your module rep is then you can find out via Canvas, simply click on the module Reps tab of any module you’re enrolled within.
+If you’re not sure who your rep is, then you can find a list of your reps for 2018/19 via Canvas.

 We recruit for new Module Reps at the start of each semester.
 The video below provides further information on the nature of the Module Rep role.
 You’ll also find a role descriptor here.
 If you’re interested in putting yourself forward as a module rep next semester then ensure you hit the Volunteer button on your module’s Canvas page.